force11/force11-sciwg/guidance/software_citation_primer.md

 # Why is it so important to cite software?

 Books and journal articles have long benefited from an infrastructure that makes them easy to cite, a key element in the process of research and academic discourse.
-We believe that you should cite software (including code, scripts, notebooks and libraries) in just the same way that you can cite other sources of information, such as articles and books.
+We believe that you should cite software (including code, scripts, notebooks and libraries) in the same way that you cite other sources of information, such as articles and books.

 Citing software helps further research and improves access to research software in order to:

   - support proper attribution and credit
   - support collaboration and reuse
   - enable reproducibility of findings
-  - foster faster and more efficient research progress, and
+  - encourage building on the work of others, and
   - provide the means to share software and data with future researchers

-FORCE11 has been developing guidance to support software citation.
+FORCE11 has been developing guidance for software citation.
 The Software Citation Principles (Smith et al 2016) were written to encourage broad adoption of a consistent policy for software citation across disciplines and venues.
-The Software Citation Checklist for Authors (Chue Hong et al 2019) and Software Citation Checklist for Developers provide more practical information for those seeking to improve their practice.
+The Software Citation Checklist for Authors (Chue Hong et al. 2019a) and Software Citation Checklist for Developers (Chue Hong et al. 2019b) provide more practical information for those seeking to improve their practice.

 ## Software Citation Essentials